 8. Homestead Air Reserve Base

 A spaceport territory is an aerospace hub that creates an ecosystem for companies to be centralized in one area with access to resources, shared knowledge and ideas, access to a talented workforce, premium locations, and capital.
-For more information, view out Spaceport Territory Page.
+For more information, view our Spaceport Territory Page.

 Space Florida's operations budget comes from the Florida’s General Revenue fund.
 Currently, Space Florida's operations budget is $17.5 million.